KrakenOverlord/sentiment_rollup/README.md

 ---

-sentiment_rollup retrieves all events from the sentiment database events table and creates/updates rollup records with the sentiment totals for each day.
+*Background: The sentiment_collector is constantly creating new `event` records in the `sentiment` database for each Nostr text note event that contains relevant bitcoin content.
+The event records contain a quantized sentiment value for the bitcoin content.*

----
+**sentiment_rollup** creates new `rollup` records with cumulative sentiment totals for each date along with the current bitcoin price.
+It then deletes the processed event records.

 ## Setup Overview

 1. Create Table
-1. Install source code
+1. Install Source Code
 1. Build
 1. Cron

 ### Setup

-**See sentiment_collector for server setup instructions.**
+*See sentiment_collector for server and database setup instructions.*

 #### 1. Create Table